Why The 1980s Gave Us the Ultimate Slasher Movie Experience

 For many terror fans, the 80s represent a simpler time when you could walk into a video store and pick up a VHS tape based solely on its lurid cover art.
 There was an element of discovery, of finding hidden gems among the shelves.

 Today, with streaming services and online reviews, it’s harder to stumble upon something truly unexpected.
-The 1980s were a time when word of mouth could turn a low-budget horror flick into a phenomenon.
+This was a decade when word of mouth could turn low-budget flicks into a phenomenon.

 But it wasn’t just about the movies themselves.
-The 80s saw the rise of horror hosts, those delightfully macabre personalities who introduced late-night horror movies on TV.
+The 1980s saw the rise of horror hosts, those delightfully macabre personalities who introduced late-night slasher films on TV.

 The Merch